HyrePro/admin/README.md

 - Dashboard with analytics
 - Job post creation and management
 - Modern UI with Tailwind CSS
+- School-level KPIs and analytics with filtering options

+## Documentation

+Detailed documentation for the KPI dashboard can be found in [docs/kpi-dashboard.md](docs/kpi-dashboard.md).

 ## New Admin User API